michellesanseverino/michellesanseverino/README.md

 # 👩‍💻 Michelle Sanseverino

-**Desenvolvedora Python | Automação de Processos (RPA) | Dados**
+**Python Developer | Process Automation (RPA) | Data**

-🔍 Focada 100% em projetos com **Python**, **automação de tarefas (RPA)** e **dados**.
+🔍 100% focused on projects with **Python**, **task automation (RPA)**, and **data**.
-🧠 Combino minha bagagem em comunicação técnica com o poder da automação inteligente.
+🧠 I combine my background in technical communication with the power of smart automation.
-🌎 Blumenau, SC & Remoto | 📬 Aberta a vagas como **Dev Python / RPA / Dados Júnior**
+🌎 Blumenau, SC & Remote | 📬 Open to opportunities as a **Junior Python / RPA / Data Developer**

 ---

-## ✨ Sobre mim
+## ✨ About me

-Sou formada em Jornalismo com MBA em Gestão Ágil e pós em UX Design.
-Atuei como **redatora técnica em tech** por mais de 3 anos e hoje me dedico exclusivamente a criar soluções em Python para automações e análise de dados.
+I hold a degree in Journalism, an MBA in Agile Management, and a postgraduate degree in UX Design.
+I worked as a **technical writer in tech** for over 3 years and now I’m fully dedicated to building Python-based solutions for automation and data analysis.

-💡 Meus diferenciais:
+💡 My key strengths:

-- Pensamento analítico com foco em eficiência
+- Analytical thinking with a focus on efficiency
-- Projetos próprios com dados reais e automações úteis
+- Personal projects using real data and useful automations
-- Clareza na documentação e foco em entrega com qualidade
+- Clear documentation and commitment to high-quality delivery
-- Curadoria de código limpo, reutilizável e fácil de manter
+- Clean, reusable, and maintainable code curation

 ---

-## 🧰 Tecnologias & Ferramentas
+## 🧰 Technologies & Tools

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-150458?style=for-the-badge&logo=pandas&logoColor=white)